department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/usability-apr-2022/conversation-guide.md

 ## Task two: The combined debt portal -- 25 minutes

+To get ready for the next portion of the session, go ahead and sign in to VA.gov.  _Pause recording_

+_Resume recording once they're signed in_

 ### Scenario 1: The Veteran only has copay bill(s) OR VA debt(s) - if they have both, SKIP to Scenario 2

 I'm now going to post a link in the Zoom chat.
 Paste the following links in the chat (this is the content page, the green button links to the [summary page in UXPin](https://preview.uxpin.com/29cd8f525781fa231d16f5b50905ad15a99cbf01#/pages/148519709/simulate/no-panels?mode=i)): https://preview.uxpin.com/14f87574b6f025caa5d45944153e0003aa62fab4#/pages/151250980?mode=cvhidfm

+What are your thoughts about this page?
+What is working and not working about it?

 * _If they only have debt(s):_

-   * What are your thoughts about this page?
-What is working and not working about it?
    * Let's say you wanted to request financial help for your \[debt type\] debt.
 What would you do?

-* _If they only have copay(s):_
+* _If they only have copay(s)
-*
-   * What are your thoughts about this page?
-What is working and not working about it?

    * What do you expect to be able to do in this tool?

    * Let's say you want to pay your copay balance at \[facility name\].
 What would you do next?